Glutexo/zzsng/README.md

 But if anybody wants to fix some bugs or implement new features to this legacy version, feel free to submit your patches.

 UPDATE: An exception has been made to the no-new-features statement.
 I needed an option to change order of terms in a lesson, so this option has been added.

+But if anybody wants to fix some bugs or implement new features to this legacy version, feel free to submit your patches.